 She also remembers a lovely lady named Agnes who looked out for her.
 Mum was happy here and had lots of friends.
 They used to go across the road to Darling Gardens on their lunch breaks and one of the photos above is from a Christmas get together in the park.
 You can see they have tinsel in their hair.
 She had a special friend named Joyce Lenn who she still talks about.

-Mum was about 16yrs old at the time and they wanted to move her up to cutting and design, but Nonno wanted her to leave.
+Mum was about 17yrs old at the time and they wanted to move her up to cutting and design, but Nonno wanted her to leave.
 He had already saved the money for a deposit for the house in Dandenong South so getting to work was a challenge.
 Mum and her siblings would have to get up very early to get ready to walk to the Dandenong Station and be there by 6am.
-She would then get off at Flinders Street Station and then have to go underground which she tells me was a little scary as she had to catch the train to get to Clifton Hill.
+She would then get off at Flinders Street Station and then have to go underground.
+She tells me that it was a little scary, but that she had to catch the train to get to Clifton Hill.
 Coming home was also difficult as she couldn't speak much English and didn't know her way around just yet.
 Mum remembers counting every station so that she would know when to get off.
 Then walking back from the station to home would be around 7pm.
-Whoever got home first would start dinner as my Nonna was also working at the time.
+Whoever got home first would start dinner as my Nonna was also working.
+She worked at Heinz in Dandenong.
 Mum did eventually have to leave and was very sad and missing all her friends.

 Mum recently told me about Fairfield Park and how her and her siblings would go there as it was close to their home.
 They would go for a swim in the pool that they had in the park and they would have lots of fun.
-I took Mum a few months ago and she was right.
-The park is beautiful, but I tired her out a little walking around the grounds.
-I wanted to be where she was and where she had been all those years ago.
+I took Mum a few months ago and she was right as the park is beautiful.
+I tired her out a little walking around the grounds as I wanted to be where she was and where she had been all those years ago.
 We sat down and ate mortadella rolls that we had made together on the park bench and we just looked out towards the water.
 We talked and just remembered times gone by with a few tears.
-Sadly the pool is no longer there, but the memories of those days will always be with her and now with me.
+Unfortunately the pool is no longer there, but the memories of those days will always be with her and now with me.